Julie's

 The Room

 The space is the first reason to choose Julie's over a simpler neighbourhood option.
 Rich, warming colours, striped banquettes, parquet floors and a stylish bar create a room that reads as occasion-worthy without tipping into formal.
 The booths are well-suited to date night or a small celebratory dinner: intimate enough to feel private, but the room has enough energy that it does not feel hushed or pressured.
-A terrace makes summer evening drinks a genuine draw — arriving early for a cocktail from the trolley before moving to the table is the right way to use the space.
+A terrace makes summer evening drinks a genuine draw; arriving early for a cocktail from the trolley before moving to the table is the right way to use the space.
 For a special occasion at this price tier, the interior delivers more visual warmth than most ££ restaurants in West London.

 The Food

 Chef Owen Kenworthy, previously at Brawn and the Pelican in Notting Hill, runs a menu that sits firmly in French bistro and haute-cuisine classic territory.
 The range is deliberate: from a chopped salad of the day at the lighter end to a lobster soufflé for the more occasion-minded.
-Dishes from the Michelin inspector notes include a lemon- and fennel-scented spider crab en croûte among canapés, truffled leek and Gruyère quiche with mustard-dressed fine beans, duck liver schnitzel with shallot marmalade and a quail's egg, crab and scallop tortellini with brown shrimps and spinach in beurre blanc, and lamb rump with coco beans and tomato.
+Dishes from the Michelin inspector notes include a lemon- and fennel-scented spider crab en croûte among canapés, truffled leek and Gruyère quiche with mustard-dressed fine beans, duck liver schnitzel with shallot marmalade and a quail's egg, crab and scallop tortellini with brown shrimps and spinach in beurre blanc, lamb rump with coco beans and tomato.
 Desserts align with the French register: crème caramel, chocolate pavé, rhubarb and almond tart with crème fraîche.
 This is not an experimental or produce-led Modern British menu in the current sense, it is classical, settled cooking that suits a neighbourhood clientele and a celebratory dinner equally well.

 Service and Value

 This is where Julie's earns its recommendation at the ££ price point.
-The Michelin guide describes the service team as friendly and engaging, and the broader notes on the room, a place where artists, thinkers and regulars feel at home, suggest a front-of-house culture that supports rather than performs.
+The Michelin guide describes the service team as friendly and engaging, the broader notes on the room, a place where artists, thinkers and regulars feel at home, suggest a front-of-house culture that supports rather than performs.
 For a date or special occasion dinner, service that is warm without being obsequious matters as much as the food.
-The extensive wine list includes wines by the glass from £9, and the guide notes that even serious Bordeaux and Burgundy come at a fraction of West End pricing.
-That combination, a Michelin Plate kitchen, a room that works for occasions, and a wine list without West End markups, is what makes the ££ positioning feel like genuine value rather than compromise.
+The extensive wine list includes wines by the glass from £9, the guide notes that even serious Bordeaux and Burgundy come at a fraction of West End pricing.
+That combination, a Michelin Plate kitchen, a room that works for occasions, a wine list without West End markups, is what makes the ££ positioning feel like genuine value rather than compromise.
 Compare this to the ££££ bracket: at CORE by Clare Smyth or The Ritz Restaurant, you are paying for a different category of ambition and formality.
-Julie's is not competing there, and the pricing reflects that honestly.
+Julie's is not competing there, the pricing reflects that honestly.

 Who Should Book